JakasaurusRex/GodotWorkshop/README.md

 		if Input.is_action_just_pressed("ui_accept"):
 			playing = true
 			ui.get_node("Start").hide()

+# this is our function for creating a new stump on the screen
 func create_stump():
+	# first we create the stump node
 	var stump = stump_asset.instantiate()

+	# Then we get the height of the stump and scale and use that to position it on the screen
 	var stump_height = stump.get_node("Sprite2D").texture.get_height()
 	var stump_scale = stump.get_node("Sprite2D").scale
 	var stump_x = screen_size.x + score + randi_range(100, 300)
 	var stump_y = screen_size.y - ground_height - (stump_height * stump_scale.y * 4) + 12
 	stump.position = Vector2i(stump_x, stump_y)

+	# set our stump boolean to true and add it to the scene by calling add_child
 	stumped = true
 	add_child(stump)
 	current_stump = stump